wudi/pdfkit/examples/extract_text/README.md

    go run ./examples/extract_text invoice.pdf
    ```

-The program reports each page and a best-effort concatenation of the text show operators it finds.
+The program reports each page (with labels when available) and a best-effort concatenation of the text that the extractor resolves.